Lemon Drizzle Cake

 Caster Sugar

 No cake would be complete without some caster sugar.
-You can even trying swapping to Golden Caster Sugar for a more caramel-y taste.
+You can even try swapping to Golden Caster Sugar for a more caramel-y taste.

 Free-range Eggs

 The traditional glue of choice in any cake batter.
-I don’t tend to stress to much about the size of eggs in a loaf cake, as long as they’re free-range.
+I donโt tend to stress too much about the size of eggs in a loaf cake, as long as theyโre free-range.

 Milk

-The liquid used to help add a bit of moisture to your Lemon Drizzle cake.
-You can use whatever milk you have to hand (dairy or otherwise) but for the richest of cakes, full-fat is the best.
+The liquid is used to help add a bit of moisture to your Lemon Drizzle cake.
+You can use whatever milk you have to hand (dairy or otherwise), but for the richest of cakes, full-fat is the best.

 Lemon